MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 ## How often to perform Check-ins

-Because the process of checking in only takes a few minutes – or can be automated completely – we recommend a weekly cadence for most organizations.
+Because the process of checking in only takes a few minutes—or can be automated completely—we recommend a weekly cadence for most organizations.
 The benefits of weekly check-ins are that more frequent updates of key metrics provide a clearer picture of progress, ensuring that goals remain on track or can be adjusted more quickly if falling behind.
 Other organizations may choose to require check-ins on a bi-weekly basis.

 ## Two types of check-ins: manual and integrated